tc39/notes/es7/2016-03/march-29.md

 ## Shared Memory and atomics

-LH: presenting
+LHN: presenting

 DH: did we convince ourselves that using strings instead of integers for futex codes is not too onerous for asm.js?

-LH: they discussed this and determined that it wasn't an issue
+LHN: they discussed this and determined that it wasn't an issue

 MM: please unpack "int32 sots are always lock-free"?

 WH: Lock-free is only a performance assertion on atomics.
 Atomics are atomic and synchronize regardless of whether they are lock-free or not.
 Lock-free indicates that the atomic operation won't need to wait for another thread that might hold a lock that's used to internally implement the atomic.

-LH: atomicLoad and atomicStore are atomic operations.
+LHN: atomicLoad and atomicStore are atomic operations.
 Are you guaranteed that atomic load or store will ever need to take a lock to implement that operation

 MM: is it semantically a synchronizing operations rather than a racy operation?

-LH: yes
+LHN: yes

 ?? describes an example with lock-free linked list